trallard/pycon2020-azure-functions/docs/05_dataexport.rst

 If you want, you can follow the steps in section :ref:`localdebug` to run and debug your function locally.

-Otherwise you can deploy and execute your function like we did in section :ref:`deployandrun` (except for the variables setting section as your storage details should be there already).
+Otherwise, you can deploy and execute your function as we did in section :ref:`deployandrun` (except for the variables setting section as your storage details should be there already).

 .. tip:: When deploying your function, you can click on the pop-up window **output window** link to track the deployment status/progress.